-I am not the only one who thinks cooking is good therapy for the hemiplegic hand.
+I am not the only one who thinks cooking is good therapy for the hand.
 OTs at Samuel Merritt University developed a treatment program for stroke survivors that includes preparing lunch and cleaning up the kitchen (1).
-The group that used both hands during cooking activities in OT used their hemiplegic hand more often at home than the group who received constraint-induced therapy.
-Cognitive research shows that transferring skills to a new setting is more likely to happen when the pratice task closely resembles the target task.
+The group that was helped to use both hands during cooking activities used their hemiplegic hand more often at home than the group who received constraint-induced therapy.
+Cognitive research shows that transferring skills to a new setting is more likely to happen when the practice task closely resembles the target task.

 1. Hayner, K., Gibson, G., & Giles, G. (2010).
 Comparison of constraint-induced movement